The Man with the Horn (song)

-"The Man with the Horn" is a song performed by Genesis' drummer Phil Collins, and released as a B-side for two singles from No Jacket Required.
-The song was originally recorded during sessions for Collins' second album, Hello, I Must Be Going!, in 1982, although it appeared as the B-side to "Sussudio" in the U.K., and as the B-side to "One More Night" in the United States.
+"The Man with the Horn" is a song performed by Genesis' drummer Phil Collins, and released as a B-side for two singles from No Jacket Required (1985).
+The song was originally recorded during sessions for Collins' second studio album, Hello, I Must Be Going!, in 1982, although it appeared as the B-side to "Sussudio" in the UK, and as the B-side to "One More Night" in the United States.
 The song was re-written for an episode of Miami Vice in which Collins guest-starred called "Phil the Shill".
-The song was renamed "(Life is a) Rat Race".
+The song was renamed "(Life Is a) Rat Race".
 Collins has said he has "no emotional attachment" to the song.
 The song was rereleased as a single, and as part of the Other Sides album in 2019.
 Before being re-released, it charted at #38 on the Mainstream Rock Chart, in 1985.